27 June 2025

 How to Calculate your GPA

-Calculating your 4.0 GPA is a straightforward process that can help you track your academic performance.
+Calculating your 4.0 GPA is an easy process that may assist you in monitoring your academic progress.

-Multiply the GPA for each course by the corresponding credit hours to get the quality points.
-For example, if you earned an A (4.0 GPA) in a 3-credit course, you would have 12 quality points.
-Add up all the quality points and the total number of credit hours.
+Multiply each course’s GPA by the credit hours to obtain the quality points.
+If you got an A (4.0 GPA) in a 3-credit hour course, you would have 12 quality points.
+Sum all the quality points and the total credit hours.

-Let’s calculate a sample GPA for a student using the steps outlined.
-Suppose these are the courses and grades of a student:
+Let’s compute a sample GPA of a student through the steps given.
+Let’s say the courses and grades of a student are as follows:

 Now, list your GPA for each course and assign credit hours